 New Hampshire should also eliminate the partial-birth abortion ban.
 The language itself is not medical - it is used for political purposes - and it was passed over Governor Lynch’s veto in 2012 primarily to significantly increase the bureaucracy women must traverse in what is a rare, but time-sensitive, set of circumstances.

-Finally, the 2017 fetal homicide bill signed by Governor Sununu uses 20 weeks as an arbitrary marker of viability for the purpose of liability.
+The 2017 fetal homicide bill signed by Governor Sununu uses 20 weeks as an arbitrary marker of viability for the purpose of liability.
 There are already state statutes on the books which provide enhanced felony penalties when a crime committed against a pregnant woman results in a miscarriage or stillbirth.
 The primary purpose of this law was to move New Hampshire towards recognizing fetal personhood, rather than to address weaknesses in existing law.
+Combined with the 2021 late-term restriction, the effect is to suggest a significant number of terminations are late in the pregnancy, and decided upon casually.